aquasecurity/aws-security-hub-plugin/README.md

 To validate the integration, go to the Aqua Security console and choose to scan a few of the images.
 The scanning results for these images should be sent as findings to the AWS Security Hub.

 ### Troubleshooting
-You can check the log-forwarder logs for errors through the ECS Cluster console view.
+You can check the log-collector logs for errors through the ECS Cluster console view.
-For support issues and questions please send an email to - community.plugins@aquasec.com.
+For support issues and questions please contact us at - community.plugins@aquasec.com.